TypQxQ/KTC/Dev_doc.md

-ktc.py has all common functions that need only initialized once.
+ktc.py has all common methods that need only initialized once.
     -constants
     TOOL_UNKNOWN :  Special tool indicating stateunknown.
     TOOL_NONE :     Special tool when known state is that a toolchanger has no tool engaged.